 - Letters of recommendation

 Learning Agreement (LA)

 The Learning Agreement (LA) is the part of your application which is likely to require the most attention.
-It is, in effect, a three-way study contract between you, your home university and AAU, regarding what you are going to study in Prague.
-It includes a preliminary list of the classes you intend to take at AAU, which allows your home university to reach an agreement in advance about what classes it will give you credit for, and AAU to assess whether your plan of study is realistic.
+It is, in effect, a three-way study contract between you, your home university and Anglo-American University, regarding what you are going to study in Prague.
+It includes a preliminary list of the classes you intend to take at Anglo-American University , which allows your home university to reach an agreement in advance about what classes it will give you credit for, and Anglo-American University to assess whether your plan of study is realistic.

 Although it can be revised after you get here (in the event of scheduling changes etc.), it is a handy orientation point for planning your studies.
 It is also one of the requirements of the Erasmus program, and because it has proved to be useful, we have extended it to our non-Erasmus university exchanges.

 To prepare your LA, please use either the official AAU Learning Agreement form on our website, or the equivalent form used by your own university (we don’t mind the exact format, so long as the content is the same).